86challenge/rules/rules.typ

 #aside[Take points for ONE of the following:]

 #table(
+  columns: 2,
   table.header([Points], [Modifications]),
+  [0],
-  [0], [No aero modifications or any device extending #highlight[up to 50 mm in any direction] from the bottom leading edge of the bumper (including STI lip and TRD lip)], [1], [Any device extending #highlight[up to 75 mm in any direction] from the bottom leading edge of the bumper], [1.5], [Any device extending #highlight[up to 125 mm in any direction] from the bottom leading edge of the bumper], [3], [Any device extending #highlight[greater than 125 mm in any direction] from the bottom leading edge of the bumper], )
+  [No aero modifications or any device extending #highlight[up to 50 mm in any direction] from the bottom leading edge of the bumper (including STI lip and TRD lip)],

+  [1], [Any device extending #highlight[up to 75 mm in any direction] from the bottom leading edge of the bumper],

+  [1.5], [Any device extending #highlight[up to 125 mm in any direction] from the bottom leading edge of the bumper],

+  [3],
+  [Any device extending #highlight[greater than 125 mm in any direction] from the bottom leading edge of the bumper], )

 == Aero: Wings/Spoilers